Neopseustis calliglauca

 Neopseustis calliglauca is a species of moth belonging to the family Neopseustidae.
 It was described by Edward Meyrick in 1909.
-It is known only from the Khasi Hills of north-eastern India.
+It is only found in the Khasi Hills of north-eastern India.

 The wingspan is 15–17.2 mm.
 Adults have been found at a very restricted area just above a stream at the top of a fruit garden.
-They were found during the day, resting on leaves and closely resembled birds' droppings.
+They have been found during the day, resting on leaves and closely resembled birds' droppings.